COOL-cohort/COOL-site/docs/Concepts/data-format.md

 # Data Formats
-COOL uses a native column-oriented data format to facilitates cohort and analytical queries.
+COOL uses a native column-oriented data format to facilitate cohort and analytical queries.
 The storage hierarchy is summarized in the figure.

 ![figure](../assets/data-format-cool.svg "COOL storage hierarchy")

 A COOL Instance stores a dataset as a set of data tables under a directory.
-Each data table corresponds to a subdirectory and it is horizontally partitioned into cublets, which follows the storage layout shown in the figure.
-A cublet is further horizotally partitioned into chunks.
+Each data table corresponds to a subdirectory, and it is horizontally partitioned into cublets, which follow the storage layout shown in the figure.
+A cublet is further horizontally partitioned into chunks.
 Within each chunk, data are stored by column, and metadata and indexes are built to speed up queries.
-For each table, a yaml file is needed to specify its schema.
+For each table, a YAML file is needed to specify its schema.
 An example directory structure is shown here:

 ```
 dataset